 Step back, literally put that phone down!
 No good response ever took 0.003 of a second to craft.
 Trust me, I've tried.

 Now here is the tricky part, empathise.
-Remember for a moment that your ex is a person too.
-Ok, a person that knows exactly what buttons to press to set you off but regardless, still a person.
+Remember for a moment that your co-parent is a person too.
+OK, a person that knows exactly what buttons to press to set you off but regardless, still a person.
 Try and put yourself in their position for a moment and speculate why they did what they did.
 Maybe they forgot that you weren't sharing that particular cost?
 Or maybe they assumed you would want to contribute.
 Try to keep the reasoning logical.
 Try not to think there was malice behind it.